stevenharman/stevenharman.net-octopress/source/_posts/2014-02-28-reclaim-your-domain-model-from-rails.markdown

 ## Models Too Fat?

 Eventually we realized that shoving all those disparate concerns into a single class was a Bad Idea™.
 There was a movement afoot to thin down our now overly-fat models.
 So, we re-learned [some forgotten lessons][pojo] and the use of POROs became a Good Thing™.
 We needed to break our domain models down into smaller, more cohesive objects, but we had a new problem. *Where to put these new files?*

-As Rails as *reserved* `app/models/` directory for `ActiveRecord::Base`-derived objects, we had to find a new home for those POROs.
+As Rails had *reserved* `app/models/` directory for `ActiveRecord::Base`-derived objects, we had to find a new home for those POROs.
 As luck would have it, Rails had given us a `lib/` directory, and that thing was basically deserted.
 We began breaking up our model and littering it amongst the `app/models/` and `lib/` directories.

 Our model had become more loosely coupled, with more cohesive parts, but it wasn't living together.
 Why are we forcibly segregating the